UA Style Guide

 Multiple degrees

-Use commas to separate multiple degrees.
+Use commas and spaces to separate multiple degrees.
 If the person received a bachelor’s degree from Boston College, that year should be listed first, with no abbreviation or comma before it.

 Degrees by school

-Do not use a school acronym before the degree year (Note: Spark includes the school acronym by default; this is not UA style and should be updated for any external communications).
+Do not use a school acronym before the degree year (Note: Spark includes the school acronym by default; this is not UA style and should not be used for any external communications).

 This rule applies to alumni of Weston Jesuit School of Theology.
-All graduates of this school prior to its merger with the Boston College School of Theology and Ministry are identified by their degree and class year; no different than regular BC alumni.
+All graduates of this school prior to its merger with the Boston College School of Theology and Ministry are identified by their degree and class year; just like BC alumni.

 NOTE: For all alumni and parent years, make sure the apostrophe is facing away from the numeral.